Hack Your Brain with Electricity

-- These devices are also ( ) to improve mood.
+- These devices are ( ) popular with university students during exams.

 - Companies have cashed in on the ( ) too.

-- It seems there will ( ) be people who seek improvement, even with the possibility of serious risk.
+- There will always be people who look for improvement, even with the possibility of ( ) risk.

 post-Comprehension: Talk about the following questions in pairs/groups.
 Remember to support your answers!

 - What kind of people would try the therapy?
 Why do you think they would try it?

 - With the current information available, would you want to try this new electric shock therapy?